• Skip to primary navigation

 I’ve had two different bosses in two different industries tell me that “if a task feels tedious then you’re using the wrong tools.”

-And that is especially true with auditing, editing and implementing website changes.
+And that is especially true with auditing, editing, and implementing website changes.

 Here’s an all too common scenario – you’re a marketer or website owner in charge of a large-ish website running WordPress.
-Unlike website software in the past, you can make content changes to your website.
-But it is still all too tedious.

-Yoast Bulk Changes
+Yoast Bulk Editor

 When I say “bulk edits” – I mean taking spreadsheet data, uploading it, and editing dozens to thousands of pages at once.